ravalpriyankm/nurse-stress-prediction-wearable-sensors/README.md

 # Requirements
 Python 3.7 or higher
 Jupyter Notebook
-Required Python packages are listed in requirements.txt
+Required Python packages are listed in requirements.txtTo run the code, you will need to install the following libraries: pandas numpy scikit-learn matplotlib

 # Results
 The project found that the Random Forest Classifier and Decision Tree Classifier models performed the best for predicting stress levels based on the recorded physiological signals.
 The study also found that EDA is a more significant indicator of stress compared to temperature and heart rate.
 Finally, the project provides recommendations for improving stress detection using wearable technology, such as addressing class imbalance in the dataset and ensuring algorithm transparency.